MRagnarG/Bank_Account/README.md

 ## Next Steps (future improvements)

-- Add JSON-based data persistence (saving/loading accounts)
+- Add JSON-based data persistence (saving/loading accounts).
-- Implement terminal menu interface
+- Implement terminal menu interface.
-- Add automated tests using `unittest` or `pytest`
+- Add automated tests.
-- Build a simple graphical interface with `tkinter` or `PyQt`
+- Build a simple graphical interface.

+## Notes on Development

+This project was developed by me as part of my learning process in Python, with support from AI tools like ChatGPT.
+All design decisions, testing, and code understanding were reviewed and controlled by me.

+The AI acted as a coding assistant — similar to how one might use documentation, tutorials, or Stack Overflow — helping with:
+- Refining syntax and logic
+- Debugging edge cases
+- Providing examples and explanations when needed

+Estimated contribution:
+- 90% of code written directly by me
+- 10% suggestions, reviews, or improvements guided by AI assistance